mhaugrud/msumcspy/_sources/Dictionaries/TuplesandMutability.rst

 no description of what each of these *fields* means, but we can guess.
 A tuple lets us "chunk" together related information and use it as a single thing.

-Tuples support the same sequence operations as strings and lists.
+Tuples support many of the same operations as strings and
-For example, the index operator selects an element from a tuple.
+lists:
+- [] (index operator)
+- in
+- slicing
+- len
+- iteration

 As with strings, if we try to use item assignment to modify one of the elements of the tuple, we get an error.